cbarbes1/COSC-450/MiniTest-1.md

 - Smart car op
 - smart phone op
 ## Lecture Note 2
+## Table of Contents
+- Computer SYstem Architecture
+    - CPU
+    - Interrupt and Implementation
+    - Memory Hierarchy
+    - Input/Out devices
+    - Buses - parallel and serial buses
+    - Single and Microprocessor system types
+- Multiprocessor system types
+    - Multiprocessor system with single core chip
+    - Multiprocessor system with multiple core chip
+    - symmetric multiprocessor(SMP) - one physical memory shared
+    - Non-uniform memory access(NUMA) - each processor has local memory, but share one physical address space
+    - Clustered system
+        - Asymmetric clustering - one machine is in hot standby mode - monitoring active server
+        - Symmetric Clustering - monitoring each other
+- Multiprogramming
+- Operaing system operation
+    - Dual-mode and multimode operations
 ### Computer System Architecture
+- A modern general purpose computer system consists of one or more cpus and a number of device controllers connected through a common bus that provides access between I/O devices and shared memory (CPU + MEMORY + I/O devices
+- Each device controller is in charge of a specific type of I/O device
+- depending on controller more than one device can be connected
+- a device controller maintains some local buffer storage and a set of special purpose registers
 ---
 #### CPU
 - The CPU is the brain of the computer